Introduction

 The whole management is dedicated to take control and help wherever it is necessary.
 You all know, I hate surprises.
 However, bad news must travel fast.
 But I am confident, and there will be no bad news.

-Mr. Werewolf makes a pause, smiles like Jack Nicholson in Shining, make eye contact with everyone in the audience, and concludes:
+Mr. Werewolf makes a pause, smiles like Jack Nicholson in Shining, makes eye contact with everyone in the audience, and concludes:

 WEREWOLF